-- MadGraph (we've tested our setup with MG5\aMC v2.8.0+).
-See https://launchpad.net/mg5amcnlo for installation instructions.
-Note that MadGraph requires a Fortran compiler as well as Python 3.6+. - For the analysis of systematic uncertainties, LHAPDF6 has to be installed with Python support (see also the documentation of MadGraph's systematics tool).
+- MadGraph (we have tested our setup with version 2.8.0+).
+See MadGraph's website for installation instructions.
+Note that MadGraph requires a Fortran compiler as well as Python 3.7+. - For the analysis of systematic uncertainties, LHAPDF6 has to be installed with Python support (see also the documentation of MadGraph's systematics tool).

 For the detector simulation part, there are different options.
 For simple parton-level analyses, we provide a bare-bones option to calculate truth-level observables which do not require any additional packages.
 We have also implemented a fast detector simulation based on Delphes with a flexible framework to calculate observables.
 Using this adds additional requirements: